jupyterhub/team-compass/docs/team/member-guide.md

 you join a JupyterHub or Binder team, we don't expect this commitment to last forever.

-In order to ensure that team membership is still the best option for you, we try to conduct regular "check-ins" approximately once every 6 months.
+We try to conduct regular "check-ins" for team members approximately once every 6 months.
-Its goal is to make sure that you're happy in your current position with the JupyterHub project, and discuss whether you'd like to continue in your current role, transition to a different role, or transition to the green team.
+The goal is to make sure that you're happy in your current position with the JupyterHub project, and discuss whether you'd like to continue in your current role, transition to a different role, or transition to the green team.